 While fertility benefits may traditionally focus on different-sex couples, it’s important for inclusive workplaces to support the needs of all employees.
 To be inclusive of all paths to parenthood, make sure your fertility benefits cover:

-- GC services: People using GC services may contribute their own sperm and eggs or use donor materials.
+Gestational surrogacy: People using gestational surrogacy may contribute their own sperm and eggs or use donor materials.
 It’s becoming more common for same-sex male couples to pursue this option.

-It can be difficult for people struggling with male-factor infertility to know where to start, especially since most conversations tend to focus on female-factor fertility.
+It can be difficult for people struggling with male factor infertility to know where to start, especially since most conversations tend to focus on female factor infertility.
 Your employees may have questions like:

 Fertility benefits that include care navigation support can help employees get answers to their questions and take action based on their personal preferences, circumstances, and goals.

-At Carrot, we offer our members multiple resources to navigate male-factor fertility issues.
+At Carrot, we offer our members multiple resources to navigate male factor infertility issues.
 When Carrot members first start using their benefit, they receive personalized recommendations on Carrot Experts to talk to, information on finding a clinic, and other resources.

 Want to learn how Carrot can support the fertility needs of all of your employees — regardless of their sex, gender identity, or sexual orientation?
 Get in touch with us.